macjustice/gitlab-presentation/presentation.md

 ## Sr. Support Specialist
 ## Synapse Product Development

 ^ My name is Mac Justice, I'm the Senior Support Specialist at Synapse Product Development.

-I've likely heard every joke you can make about my name -- please don't treat this statement as a challenge.
+^ I think I've heard every joke there is about my name, but feel free to try.

 ---
 ![fit](images/synapse_bar.png)

 ^ Synapse is a engineering consulting company specializing in hardware development.
 We specialize in mechanical, electrical, and firmware engineering.
-Clients come to us with products they would like to bring to market, and we help turn ideas into a manufacturable product.
+Clients come to us with products they would like to create, and we help turn ideas into a manufacturable product.

+^ Most of our client work is under NDA, but I can say a few folks here work for companies that are our customers.

 ---
 ![inline 100%](images/git.png)

-^ Since we do a lot of work with embedded Linux, many of our enineers were already familiar with git, so Synapse migrated to git from SVN in 2010.

-^ While the decentralized nature of git is one of the benefits, there's a lot of reasons to want a central repo host.
+^ The firmware developers I work with need a version control system, and since many work with embedded Linux they're very comfortable with git.

+^ So, they looked into setting up a central git repo host.

 ---
 ![100% inline](images/gitolite.jpg)

-^ The first thing we used was Gitolite, which gets the job done but with very few frills.
+^ First, Synapse used Gitolite, a free open source tool which gets the job done but with very few frills.

 ^ It has no GUI, so user interaction is strictly via ssh.
 It's pretty much just a git host with access control features.